'Hard Case' Is An Upbeat, Shuffling Instant Classic From Tedeschi Trucks Band

 It's apparent how the passing of his Uncle Butch and Gregg has impacted Trucks' own musical sensibility, and the making of the album.
 "How their passing affected me ... was that there was the wanting to do it right and wanting to carry on whatever parts I learned from them that I could carry on," Trucks says.
 "The music they made was of a special time and a place.
 I'm never going to recapture that stuff, but I've certainly been able to take the lessons I learned from them."

-"The lesson was every time that every time that dude got on stage, he just aired it out and he gave it everything he had in his being.
+"The lesson was every time that dude got on stage, he just aired it out and he gave it everything he had in his being.
 No matter how we was feeling or what mood he was in when he hit the stage.
 That was what was sacred to him," Trucks says, speaking about his uncle.
 "With Greg, he just had the Mojo dripping off of him," Trucks continues.
 "Some of it was learned with his brother Duane [Allman], but some of it was just, he was born with a thing.
 There was an honesty and authenticity to what they did as musicians.
 You always want to make sure that you tap into and you want to avoid anything that kind of taints the well."

 While Trucks and Tedeschi are definitely carrying on the musical richness and historical weight of the Allmans, it's the honesty and authenticity Trucks speaks about that informs every second of Signs.
 Listen to "Hard Case" above.